 Today, we're going to walk you through the basics of beginning Scratch coding, including how to set up your free account.
 We'll also share what the different types of blocks are, and how to think about putting them together to create something great, such as fun projects with Scratch.

-Learn Scratch with live expert guidance by joining our award-winning Scratch classes: Scratch Ninja (grades 2-5); Scratch Junior (grades k-2); Accelerated Scratch (grades 5-9) - designed by professionals from Google, Stanford, and MIT.
+Learn Scratch coding with live expert guidance by enrolling your child in award-winning Scratch classes: Scratch Ninja (grades 2-5); Scratch Junior (grades K-2); Accelerated Scratch (grades 5-9) - designed by professionals from Google, Stanford, and MIT.
 Start with a free Scratch class!

 Learn to How to Use Scratch

-First we'll answer a few common questions about Scratch.
+First we'll answer a few common questions about Scratch coding.
 Later we'll reveal some fun projects to try!

 What is Scratch coding?